 Even as we age, research shows that people who are sexually active, and able to achieve orgasm have healthier pelvic floor muscles.
 And it makes sense, since healthy pelvic floor muscles can encourage blood flow to where you need it most.
 This may look like learning how to strengthen your pelvic floor, or increasing the pain free flexibility of the muscles by using dilators, or stretches for overactive and irritable muscles.
 It may even mean you need to work on your ability to properly coordinate these muscles during sex.

 Unsure where to start?
 It may be time to call a pelvic floor physical therapist.
 Having a pelvic health expert in your corner during menopause is essential because they specialize in optimizing your pelvic health, and have a thorough understanding of the changes that occur in our bodies during menopause.
 There is no single secret formula for great sex after menopause, but improving your pelvic floor muscle health is a helpful place to start.
 A physical therapist will help you learn about pelvic pain, your pelvic floor muscle health, and put all the pieces of your health history puzzle together, to find a rehab plan that best supports your sexual health goals.

 Origin is a leading provider of pelvic floor and whole-body physical therapy with a specialized focus on pregnancy, postpartum, menopause, and sexual health.
 Origin offers virtual and in-person PT sessions, covered by insurance and supported by proprietary exercise programs, educational content, and community experiences.
 Interested in learning more about pelvic floor physical therapy?
-Get started with a free intro call here.
+Get started here.